arsy786/mern-crud-app/README.md

 ```
 This will download and install the latest version of Express and save it as a dependency in your project's package.json file.

-1. Create a new file called index.js in the root directory of your project.
+1. Create a new file called index.js (or app.js) in the root directory of your project.
 2. Paste the following code into index.js:

 ```js